 In addition, experts state that bloating is really common in IBS sufferers.
-To beat bloat, they generally need to eat smaller meals, exercise regularly and reduce their fibre consumption.
+To beat bloat, they generally need to eat smaller meals, exercise regularly, and reduce their fiber consumption.
 Engaging in yoga can also help a lot with bloating, and experts suggest trying the ‘happy baby pose.’
 Lastly, there are a number of gastrointestinal supplements that can help.
 Check them out here.

 Keep your gut and brain happy and healthy.